IamVigneshC/GCP-Streaming-IoT-Kafka-to-PubSub/README.md

 In the Cloud Console, go to Navigation Menu > Compute Engine and open an SSH shell to the iot-device-simulator instance.

-SSH into the instance and Clone a git repository to gain access to the lab specific tools:
+SSH into the instance and Clone a git repository to gain access to the specific tools:

-Clone a git repository to gain access to lab specific code:
+Clone a git repository to gain access to specific code:

 `git clone http://github.com/GoogleCloudPlatform/training-data-analyst`